 Drainage

 Repair category 1

-Notes The property is connected to a private septic tank which is assumed to be registered with SEPA.
+Notes The property is assumed to connect to a private septic tank.
 Regular inspection and maintenance should be anticipated.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.